 Driving time from Aspen to North Rim of Black Canyon of the Gunnison is about 3 hours.
 It’s 119 miles via scenic CO-133 S.

 Like the Grand Canyon in Arizona, the Black Canyon of the Gunnison National Park consists of two parts – the North Rim and the South Rim.
 Both are worth seeing.
 But if for any reason you have to choose only one, the southern part will be more representative.
 We recommend both in our Colorado itinerary.
 You can do this by following our tips.
 We split our visit into two parts, between we also visit Grand Junction area.
+You can also check our detailed guide to Black Canyon of the Gunnison National Park, with the best things to do and lots of tips.

 North Rim Road Drive